ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Tenant.md

     ![folder](img/folder-structure.png)

+### TODO: Future enhancement
-1. User or Group that should be granted Essential Contacts Admin role on the tenant's folder structure
+1. User or Group that should be granted `Essential Contacts` Admin role on the tenant's folder structure

     ![folder](img/essential-contacts.png)

-1. User or Group that should be granted Essential Contacts Viewer role on the tenant's folder structure
+1. User or Group that should be granted `Essential Contacts` Viewer role on the tenant's folder structure

 ## Pre-requisite